-The course fee includes the Bigger, Faster, Stronger, Third Edition, ebook; access to the course outline; additional reading assignments from the Successful Coaching text (provided as PDFs within the course); downloadable forms; checklists; and evaluations (provided as PDFs within the course), and online test.
+The course fee includes the Bigger, Faster, Stronger, Third Edition, ebook; access to the course outline; downloadable forms, checklists, and evaluations (provided as PDFs within the course); and online test.
 You will have immediate access to the course upon purchase; nothing will be shipped to you.

 This course features sport-specific content based on the Bigger, Faster, Stronger, Third Edition, text (delivered as an ebook), plus content gleaned from the Human Kinetics Coach Education course Coaching Principles.
 The course concludes with a 50-question test.

 After completing this course, you will be able to do the following:

 - Explain how the BFS program is designed.

 - Explain how the BFS program is used to develop strength.

 - Describe how to alter the BFS program to continue to develop athletes during the season.

 - Identify when athletes are ready to begin training using the BFS program.

 - Discuss how to prepare those who are not yet ready for the BFS program.

 - Identify the appropriate terminology for communicating with your athletes.